 And an even better main course.
 Seriously, I can’t wait for you to try these.
 So, so GOOD.

-Whether you decide to serve them with guest over cocktails, or as part of a tasty family meal, they will be gone in a flash.
+Whether you decide to serve them at a party with guests over cocktails, or as part of a tasty family meal, they will be gone in a flash.
 And the next time you eat out at a restaurant, you won’t be thinking that you can’t make these beer battered coconut shrimp!